 Students who wish to attend lectures at one of Laidlaw's campuses but not complete assessments will be enrolled as non-formal students.
 Students who choose this option do not receive academic credit, nor can they upgrade to credit at a future time.
-This option is not available for Distance Learning courses.
 There may be limited places for non-formal study in each course.
 Normally, non-formal study will only be available within the School of Theology.